 As the visitors surround the installation, sensors analyze their gestures and their movements, when they detect that a picture or a movie of the device is being recorded, an abrasive mechanism is activated and the physical support of the imagery starts to slowly being deteriorated.

-The information present on the film gradually disappears from the original medium, but is now transferred to the memory, or onto the viewer’s recording tools (phone, camera), which in turn can be used for the narration, or the sharing on social networks in order to make this memory survive.
+The information present on the film gradually disappears from its original support, but is now transferred to the digital memory of the viewer’s recording tools (phone, camera), which in turn can be used for a new narration or for the sharing on social networks in order to make this memory survive.
 If worth it ...

-It is above all a discreet and intimate installation, which addresses the theme of transmission, memory, forgetting, the time that passes, and the contemporary ways to transmit and engrave a moment.
+Rhizome can be seen as discreet and intimate installation which addresses the theme of transmission, memory, forgetfulness and the contemporary ways to transmit and engrave a moment.

 Size: H150cm - L:130cm - W:28cm